Frank Turner: Try This at Home and No Man's Land (2019–2020)

 On 24 January 2019, Turner released the Don't Worry EP, the title track of which was previously included on his 2018 album, Be More Kind.
 A reworked version of "Little Changes" was included, together with two new songs.

 Turner published his sophomore book Try This at Home: Adventures in Songwriting on 21 March 2019.
 Again published through Headline Publishing Group, the book focuses on the stories surrounding various songs throughout his career, starting with some of his earliest songs and continuing all the way through to his most recent material.
 Turner supported the release of the book with a series of in store signings and solo shows.

 On 8 March 2019, at a show in Lisbon, Portugal, Turner debuted a new song entitled "I Believed You William Blake".
 This song was revealed to be part of Turner's upcoming eighth studio album when he debuted the entire tracklist at a later show in Boston on 15 May 2019.

-Turner contributed vocals to the song Let 'Em Go by The Wildhearts on the album Renaissance Men, released on 3 May 2019.
-Turner has made many live appearances with The Wildhearts, has publicly spoken of his love of the band and friendship with Ginger Wildheart.
+Turner contributed vocals to the song "Let 'Em Go" by the Wildhearts on the album Renaissance Men, released on 3 May 2019.
+Turner has made many live appearances with the Wildhearts, has publicly spoken of his love of the band and friendship with Ginger Wildheart.

 On 31 May 2019, Turner re-released his third album, Poetry of the Deed, as a tenth anniversary edition.
-The re-released album was issued on CD and vinyl and consisted of 2 discs, the first being the original album and the second including several album demos.
+The re-released album was issued on CD and vinyl and consisted of two discs, the first being the original album and the second including several album demos.
 The release also included a download link for Turner's intimate performance at Union Chapel, Islington on 19 December 2009.

 Turner announced his new album, No Man's Land, across his social media on 26 June 2019.
-He revealed the album name, as well as the concept and theme of the album.
-The album focuses on and celebrates the life and stories of historical women.
+He revealed the album name, as well as the concept and theme of the album, which focuses on and celebrates the life and stories of historical women.
 He also announced a companion podcast to the album, titled Tales from No Man's Land.
 Each episode of the podcast goes into more detail about the album and the stories behind each of the songs.
 The podcast also features guest musicians.
 No Man's Land was released worldwide on 16 August 2019.
-On 9 August 2019 Turner and his band were the main act for Friday evening at Fairport's Cropredy Convention in Cropredy near Banbury.
+On 9 August 2019 Turner and his band were the main act for Friday evening at Fairport's Cropredy Convention in Cropredy, near Banbury.